g14a/tf/README.md

 Please report issues if you find this tool useful and I will try to make time to resolve most of them.

 * Contributions are most welcome too :heart:
-* Upload a [asciinema cast]() in your PR if you're developing a feature or adding extra support as it would be useful for tracking progress.
+* Upload a [asciinema cast](https://asciinema.org/) in your PR if you're developing a feature or adding extra support as it would be useful for tracking progress.

 ### Roadmap
 * Google and Azure
 * Two level nested configuration
 * Repeatable configuration
-* Documentation